 When comparing Font Awesome vs Gravit Designer, the Slant community recommends Gravit Designer for most people.
-In the question“What are the best tools to make simple Social Media graphics?”
-Gravit Designer is ranked 3rd while Font Awesome is ranked 7th.
+In the question“What are the best graphic design tools for marketers?”
+Gravit Designer is ranked 3rd while Font Awesome is ranked 4th.
 The most important reason people chose Gravit Designer is:

 Very friendly interface.